Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/README.md

 # Azure Cloud Intelligence Solution Authoring Workspace (SAW)

-This repository contains a community-driven and constantly expanding collection of samples and resources that help shape ideas into ready-to-deploy customizable solutions powered by *Azure* and *Cortana Intelligence Services*.
+This repository contains a community-driven and constantly expanding collection of samples and resources that help shape ideas into ready-to-deploy customizable solutions powered by *Azure* and *Cloud Intelligence Services*.

 *SAW* was built as a development tool to complement the *Cloud Intelligence Solutions* (aka *CIQS*) platform by streamlining the authoring process from the conception of an idea and initial prototyping, to the shipping of a finished product to the end customer.